romana/multi-ping/README.md

 # MultiPing: A pure-python implemention to monitor IP addresses with pings

 MultiPing is a Python library to monitor one or many IP addresses via ICMP echo (ping) requests.
+Features:

+* It works for Python 2 and 3.
+* Supports timeouts and retries.
+* Supports IPv4 as well as IPv6.
-It works for Python 2 and 3, supports timeouts and retries, is small and compact and does not rely on any 3rd party packages, aside from what's included in Python.
+* Small and compact and does not rely on any 3rd party packages, aside from what's included in Python.

 It is ideally suited to monitor large numbers of hosts in clusters, but is just as suitable to check on a single address.

-MultiPing was developed for the [vpc-router](https://github.com/romana/vpc-router) project, but can be used on its own.
+MultiPing was originally developed for the [vpc-router](https://github.com/romana/vpc-router) project, but can easily be used on its own.

 ## Installation